aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/axis/_index.md

 ### getCategoryType() {#getCategoryType--}

 <b>@deprecated.</b> Please use the 'categoryType' property instead.
-Represents the category axis type.
+Represents the type of the category axis.

 ```javascript
 getCategoryType() : CategoryType;